maxpichev/wazuh-detection-lab/README.md

 🔗 **YouTube Walkthrough Video:** [https://www.youtube.com/watch?v=gcVvTDXcBoE]

-This project demonstrates how I built practical detections from scratch, tested them against real attacker techniques, triaged the alerts they generated, and alligned the work to the MITRE ATT&CK framework.
+This project demonstrates how I built practical detections from scratch, tested them against real attacker techniques, triaged the alerts they generated, and aligned the work to the MITRE ATT&CK framework.

 🧪 Wazuh Home Lab – SIEM Detection and Triage Practice